sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED.
 The list of scopes the OpenID Provider supports as defined by [[RFC8414]].

 `response_types_supported`
 > REQUIRED.
 JSON array containing the list of OAuth 2.0 `response_type` values that the OpenID Provider supports.
-In the context of this profile, the value MUST Be ["code"].
+In the context of this profile, the value MUST Be ['code'].

 `grant_types_supported`
 > REQUIRED.
 JSON array containing the list of OAuth 2.0 `grant_type` values that the OpenID Provider supports.
-In the context of this profile, the value MUST be ["authorization_code"].
+In the context of this profile, the value MUST be ['authorization_code'].

 `claims_parameter_supported`
 > OPTIONAL.
 Boolean value specifying whether the OpenID Provider supports the use of the `claims` parameter, as defined by [[OpenID.Discovery]].